 When a consumer is searching for something on Google or other search engines such as Bing, 40% of the time they are looking for something local.
 Proximity searches can be lumped into two categories: geo-modified and non-geo modified searches.
 Remember when we would all search for something and write near me at the end of it?
 Nowadays, it is implied that consumers are searching for local businesses, so they do not need to include the near me.
 This is what is called a non-geo modified search.

 Non-geo modified searches do not include a location at the end of the keyword(s).
 If somebody were searching for coffee shops and just typed "coffee shops" into Google, they would automatically get results that are closest to them, as search engines heavily rely on proximity when a location is not specified.

-If a consumer is searching for coffee shops in a specific area, and they state which area they are looking in (i.e., coffee shops in Erie, PA), they will get all of the coffee shops listed in that area, in order of who has the strongest relevance and prominence, not necessarily the ones that are closest to them.
-These are called geo-modified searches.
+If a consumer is searching for coffee shops in a specific area, and they state the location they are looking in, they will get all of the coffee shops listed in that area, in order of who has the strongest relevance and prominence, not necessarily the ones that are closest to them.
+This is called a geo-modified search.